jduffield65/Isca/docs/hpc_basics/kennedy.md

     If you now run `conda deactivate` and then `conda activate test_env` to log out and then back into the *CONDA* environment, `python -V` should now print `Python 3.9.13` and `which python` should print </br>
     `/gpfs1/apps/conda/jamd1/conda/envs/test_env/bin/python`.

+    In general, whenever you hit a `Permission Denied` error when using a *CONDA* environment, I would run `chmod u+x /gpfs1/apps/conda/$USER/conda/envs/*/bin/*` as a first attempt at fixing it.

 ## Resources